Launching Q2, 2023.

 What happens if someone cancels an order prior to shipment?

-If someone cancels an order prior to shipment you’ll be notified, and instructed not ship out the artwork.
+If someone cancels an order prior to shipment you’ll receive an email notifying you that the order was cancelled, and will be further instructed not to ship out the artwork.

 How do you provide artists with exposure?
 How will buyers find my artwork on your site?